Arvia first made an appearance on the coffee table WiPs in July 2021.

 It is so delicate and fluffy and feels and looks luxurious.

-Or drape it delicately around your neck...
+It drapes delicately around your neck...

-Or even wear like a cowl...
+Or you can tie the ends together and wear it like a cowl...

 I really enjoyed knitting Arvia.